Using the Mako Server

 log=require"log"

 Module log is automatically loaded by mako.zip/.config if mako.conf includes the data logging option.
 Module log activates function mako.log().
-The module returns a table with functions, in which the following function may be used by your programs:
+The module returns a table with functions, where the following function may be used by your programs:

 log.sendmail(op)